Allan-J0hn/apk-obfuscan/README.md

-### APK Obfuscan
+# APK Obfuscan

 Introduction
-APK Obfuscan is a static analysis tool for detecting string obfuscation and hardcoded secrets>
+APK Obfuscan is a static analysis tool for detecting string obfuscation and hardcoded secrets

-## Installationy
+## Installation

 ### 1. Clone the Repository
 First, download the project from GitHub: